pip-services/pip-services-docs/content/en/python/commons/random/random_date_time.md

 #### next_date_time
 Generates a random Date and time in the range ['minYear', 'maxYear'].
-This method generate dates without time (or time set to 00:00:00)
+This method generates dates without time (or time set to 00:00:00)

 > `static` next_datetime(min_year: datetime, max_year: datetime = None): datetime